christiancho/interlude/README.md

-# interlude-app
+# Interlude

-Full stack project for App Academy
+A Spotify-inspired music player full-stack project for App Academy.